 OK, so I’ve owned a copy of The Writers Tale for a very long time – ever since Russell T Davies autographed it for me and my sisters when it was first published.
 But I hadn’t sat down and read it cover-to-cover until this year, with all of my renewed excitement about Russell’s return to lead Doctor Who.
 And it’s a fascinating text.
 Davies is so unflinchingly honest – at times, you can just imagine an editor emailing to check “do you really want to put this in print?” – but I’m left with even more appreciation for the man who saved my favourite show.

 It’s very rare for me to read any books in the work-related realm, but I couldn’t resist Steven Sinofsky’s Hardcore Software, which is really just a compilation from years of his Substack posts.
 (As a result it’s overlong and would have benefited greatly from editing – but this seems to be a signature Sinofsky trait.
 He’s always writing memos!)
 Sinofsky had a long career at Microsoft in product management, climbing the ladder to lead the development first of Office and then Windows, and I’m really 90% here for nostalgia for the era when these products were exciting and “releases” meant something.
-For the days when dad would buy a new computer, and it would come with Windows 98 rather than Windows 95, and there were new and shiny things it could do.
-That said, even though the context of my job is very different, it’s also fun to be able to emphasise with challenges and dilemmas which are universal to building any software product.
+For the days when my dad would buy a new computer, and it would come with Windows 98 rather than Windows 95, and there were new and shiny things it could do.
+That said, even though the context of my job is very different, it’s also fun to be able to empathise with challenges and dilemmas which are universal to building any software product.

 I’ve wanted to read High Risers for a long time.
 Published in 2018, it’s a book about one of Chicago’s most famous public housing projects: Cabrini-Green, home to somewhere between 15-20,000 people at its peak in the 1960s.
 The thing which makes this different to the other books about Chicago that I’ve read (Gang Leader for a Day, There Are No Children Here) is that Cabrini-Green wasn’t “over there” on the South Side, it was “right here” where I used to live and work in Chicago, and not very long ago at all.
 I mean, I literally shopped in the Target which was built over one of the demolition sites.
 So I’m implicated, in a sense, as the type of person who was “made room for” when these buildings were torn down and its residents were displaced.

 And yet… the book is clearly not written as a simple elegy for these large housing blocks.
 I don’t know how anyone could do that in good conscience about a place where, by the end, children were in such danger from stray bullets.
-One of the uncomfortable truths which comes up again and again in these books is that in the heady early days – when the homes were fresh and new, when the political atmosphere was optimistic, when new residents were excited to escape abusive landlords – the authorities exercised a high degree of selection about which families exactly would be allowed to move in.
+One of the uncomfortable truths which comes up again and again in these books is that in the heady early days – when the homes were fresh and new, when the political atmosphere was optimistic, when new residents were excited to escape abusive landlords – the authorities exercised a high degree of selection about exactly which families were allowed to move in.
 So while the initial community may be poor relative to the general population, it still benefits from not being the “housing of last resort” that it later becomes.
 One of the most hopeful parts of the book is a brief period when residents of individual buildings are allowed to take control of their own blocks and self-organise: an experiment which is sadly cut short by demolition.
 But it could have been a more sustainable model.

-David Runciman’s The History of Ideas was an easy read because it’s just a written version from the second series of his ‘History of Ideas’ podcast, which I’d already enjoyed and recommend to anyone interested in political thought.
+David Runciman’s The History of Ideas was an easy read because it’s just a written version of the second series of his ‘History of Ideas’ podcast, which I’d already enjoyed and recommend to anyone who is interested in political thought.
 Conversely, I’d never listened to Andrew Copson’s What I Believe podcast, but given that he was hosting me it felt rude not to pre-order his new book.
 This is an engaging series of discussions with prominent humanists about their philosophies on life: a quick read, and a nice tour through a lot of very reasonable people’s heads.
 My favourites were Nichola Raihani on cooperation (because I’d already heard about some of the research here about why different cultures have different attitudes about loyalty to kin, and it’s fascinating) and Ian McEwan on the novel being a “fundamentally secular” form.
 “If you want literature to worship God, then poetry is, I think, the perfect form.
 Otherwise, the monograph or the prayer and the hymn.
 The novel is too pluralistic for religion, too tolerant.
 It is indeed the ultimate humanist form.”
 I don’t know whether this is true or not, but it does give me a nice excuse for my lack of poetry.

 Finally, I also read Siddhartha Mukherjee’s The Song of the Cell.
 I’d still recommend The Emperor of All Maladies as his greatest work, but you’re always in good hands with Mukherjee to guide you through the wonders of human biology with a reassuring doctor’s touch.
 As always there are lots of interesting facts which I quickly forget, but the overall impression is of the incredible ecology of cells working together to form one person like you.
 We’re used to thinking of the heart as “a muscle which pumps blood around the body”, but how do individual cells possibly form a mechanical ‘pump’?
 How does the immune system differentiate between the self and the nonself?
-We’re so fortunate to live in a world which has made so much progress in understanding how this works, but also has so many people dedicated to taking us further still.
+We’re so fortunate to live in a world which has made so much progress in understanding how this works, and with so many people dedicated to taking us further still.
 And to be able to curl up with a book which summarises the past century or two of these discoveries is its own special joy.

 Fun fact: on 27th April, this blog turned 20 years old.
 It started on Blogger, which shockingly still exists, albeit presumably only because there’s still an active email thread bouncing around Google trying to figure out exactly which team owns it so that they can shut it down.
 April 2004 was only two months after Facebook launched (for Harvard students only), two years before Twitter and six years before Instagram.
 It was, in other words, before everything turned a bit rubbish, and my stubborn determination to keep this thing rolling forward has been a great insulator from social networks over the years.
 Even if it is just a very inefficient way of writing a diary.
 Onwards to the next 20 years!